jayanth8668/mini-food-delivery-app/README.md

    npx react-native run-android

 ## Notes
-The UI is kept minimal to focus on functionality and clean code.
+The UI is intentionally kept minimal to focus on functionality and clean code.